Skip to content

 £15.1 raised per £1 fundraising (3-yr avg) · 9% overhead · Website on register · Confidence: medium

-How THE UNITED WORLD COLLEGES (INTERNATIONAL) compares
+How does THE UNITED WORLD COLLEGES (INTERNATIONAL) compare?

-Clarity Score benchmarked against similar UK charities — higher is better.
+Clarity Score percentile against similar UK charities — the share of peers THE UNITED WORLD COLLEGES (INTERNATIONAL) scores higher than.

 Source

-Charity Commission (E&W)
+Charity Commission (England & Wales)

 Accounts year